Ross Stores (NASDAQ:ROST) Issues FY 2022 Earnings Guidance

 Analyst Ratings Changes

-Several research firms have issued reports on ROST.
-BMO Capital Markets lowered their target price on shares of Ross Stores from $116.00 to $99.00 in a research note on Friday, May 20th.
-The Goldman Sachs Group started coverage on shares of Ross Stores in a report on Tuesday, August 2nd.
+Several equities analysts have issued reports on ROST shares.
+Barclays boosted their price target on Ross Stores from $85.00 to $98.00 and gave the company an overweight rating in a research note on Monday, August 22nd.
+Evercore ISI set a $70.00 target price on Ross Stores in a research report on Tuesday, July 19th.
+Telsey Advisory Group lowered Ross Stores from an outperform rating to a market perform rating and lowered their target price for the stock from $145.00 to $80.00 in a research report on Friday, May 20th.
+The Goldman Sachs Group initiated coverage on Ross Stores in a research report on Tuesday, August 2nd.
 They set a buy rating and a $102.00 target price on the stock.
-JPMorgan Chase & Co. reduced their target price on shares of Ross Stores from $125.00 to $119.00 in a report on Monday, May 16th.
-Robert W. Baird increased their target price on shares of Ross Stores from $90.00 to $105.00 and gave the company an outperform rating in a report on Friday, August 19th.
-Finally, Barclays increased their target price on shares of Ross Stores from $85.00 to $98.00 and gave the company an overweight rating in a report on Monday, August 22nd.
-Seven investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
-According to MarketBeat, Ross Stores has an average rating of Moderate Buy and an average target price of $102.61.
+Finally, Robert W. Baird upped their target price on Ross Stores from $90.00 to $105.00 and gave the stock an outperform rating in a research report on Friday, August 19th.
+Seven analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Ross Stores presently has an average rating of Moderate Buy and an average price target of $102.61.

+Institutional investors have recently bought and sold shares of the business.
+XTX Topco Ltd bought a new position in Ross Stores in the 1st quarter valued at $473,000.
+Advisory Services Network LLC grew its stake in Ross Stores by 52.6% in the 1st quarter.
+Advisory Services Network LLC now owns 4,371 shares of the apparel retailer’s stock valued at $394,000 after purchasing an additional 1,506 shares during the period.
+Donaldson Capital Management LLC grew its stake in Ross Stores by 23.6% in the 1st quarter.
+Donaldson Capital Management LLC now owns 4,183 shares of the apparel retailer’s stock valued at $378,000 after purchasing an additional 798 shares during the period.
+Centiva Capital LP grew its stake in Ross Stores by 13.0% in the 2nd quarter.
+Centiva Capital LP now owns 5,142 shares of the apparel retailer’s stock valued at $361,000 after purchasing an additional 590 shares during the period.
+Finally, Meiji Yasuda Asset Management Co Ltd. grew its stake in Ross Stores by 4.2% in the 2nd quarter.
+Meiji Yasuda Asset Management Co Ltd. now owns 4,204 shares of the apparel retailer’s stock valued at $295,000 after purchasing an additional 168 shares during the period.
+Institutional investors own 87.65% of the company’s stock.

 Ross Stores, Inc, together with its subsidiaries, operates off-price retail apparel and home fashion stores under the Ross Dress for Less and dd's DISCOUNTS brand names.
 Its stores primarily offer apparel, accessories, footwear, and home fashions.
 The company's Ross Dress for Less stores sell its products at department and specialty stores primarily to middle income households; and dd's DISCOUNTS stores sell its products at department and discount stores for households with moderate income.